ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Continuous-Motion-Recognition.md

 With the training set in place you can design an impulse.
 An impulse takes the raw data, slices it up in smaller windows, uses signal processing blocks to extract features, and then uses a learning block to classify new data.
 Signal processing blocks always return the same values for the same input and are used to make raw data easier to process, while learning blocks learn from past experiences.

 For this tutorial we'll use the 'Spectral analysis' signal processing block.
 This block applies a filter, performs spectral analysis on the signal, and extracts frequency and spectral power data.
-Then we'll use a 'Neural Network' learning block, that takes these spectral features and learns to distinguish between the four (idle, snake, wave, updown) classes.
+Then we'll use a 'Neural Network' learning block, that takes these spectral features and learns to distinguish between the three (idle, circle, wave) classes.

 In the studio go to **Create impulse**, set the window size to `2000` (you can click on the `2000 ms`. text to enter an exact value), the window increase to `80`, and add the 'Spectral Analysis' and 'Neural Network (Keras)' blocks.
 Then click **Save impulse**.